MolChemML/ExpDesign/README.md

 * Optimization of **crossed-barrel design** to augment mechanical toughness (mixed-integer)
 * Solvent design for enhanced **Menschutkin reaction** rate (mixed-integer and categorical with linear constraints)

-By comparing with conventional optimization algorithms, we offer insights into the practical applicability of _PWAS_
+By comparing with conventional optimization algorithms, we offer insights into the practical applicability of _PWAS_.

 <a name="pwas"></a>
 ## PWAS